ZosoV/msc_semester2/computer_vision/001_cv_human_vision.md

    - **Definition**: Computational vision refers to the endeavor of designing computer systems that can interpret visual information in a way similar to human vision.
 It involves the understanding and modeling of how visual perception works in humans and animals.
    - **Visual Perception**: Understanding what is where by looking.
 Vision is the process of discerning **what** is present in the world and **where** it is, based on images.
-   - **Vision models** aim to recover lost information, which can came from different sources of the world, such as geometric, material, temporall, illumanation, and symbolic properties.
+   - **Vision models** aim to recover lost information, which can came from different sources of the world, such as geometric, material, temporal, illumanation, and symbolic properties.
    - **Challenges**: Involves reversing the imaging process (a many-to-one mapping), coping with an imperfect imaging process, and dealing with discretized images of a continuous world.
 The complexity of this task is significant, with a large portion of the human brain dedicated to visual perception.

 ## **Biological Vision**